SALE

 Properties must be certified as being lead-free or lead-safe by the Philadelphia Department of Health and owners must certify they are following all rules on lead safety.

-Hosts must notify guests of trash and recycling collection days and disposal rules and ensure there is no excessive noise.
+Hosts must notify guests of trash and recycling collection days and trash disposal rules, and ensure no excessive noise.

 Renters are only allowed to have guests between 8 a.m. and midnight.
 Guests must also be provided with contact information of the owner, property manager or other designee to handle complaints.